7 Copywriting Formulas to Energize Your Social Media

 Headlines can make or break your content.
 There are infinite ways to write a headline.
 You can combine the principles of headlines to get even more possibilities.

 Here are 7 copywriting formulas you can use to make people’s eyes light up with delight instead of inspiring groans of disgust at your posts.
-Each example is from a Twitter post, but these copywriting formulas can be used on any social network with the same success.
+Each example is from a Twitter post, but you can use these copywriting formulas on any social network with the same success.

 1. The 4 C’s

 In marketing, it seems like things come in fours.
-The 4 P’s are often taught in introductory marketing courses.
+The 4 P’s are often in the introductory marketing courses.
 So, it makes sense that there are the 4 C’s of copywriting.
 They are:

 If you can infuse your social media posts with these 4 C’s, you’re on a roll.
 This formula gets a little bit tricky.
 Start with the first C (clear) and tweak your post as you move down the list.
 Here’s an example from Copyblogger.